Supraventricular Tachycardia (SVT)

 - Vegal maneuvers — Certain actions can be done on your part during an episode, such as holding your breath and straining, dunking your face in ice water, or coughing.
 These affect the nervous system that controls your heartbeat, the vagus nerves, and this can slow your heart rate.

 What is An ablation?

-You must have been fasting that day, and Dr. Ahuja will review pre-operative instructions and medications with you prior to the procedure.
+You must have been fasting that day, and Dr. Ahuja will review pre-operative instructions and medications with you before the procedure.
 The ablation takes place in a special room called an electrophysiology (EP) lab while you are mildly sedated.
 The room is similar to an operating room.
 Nurses and anesthesiology will introduce themselves, and prep you for the procedure.
-After your groin area is prepared and cleaned under sterile conditions, mild conscious sedation and local anesthesia will be given near groin area.
+After your groin area is prepared and cleaned under sterile conditions, mild conscious sedation and local anesthesia will be given near the groin area.
 Dr. Ahuja will insert 3-4 small wires called catheters through the veins in your groins, and pass them into different chambers of your heart.
-These catheters both send and record electric signals to and from the heart and record its electrical activity.
+These catheters will both send and record electric signals to and from the heart and record its electrical activity.

 Then, Dr. Ahuja uses these signals to figure out where an arrhythmia is coming from so he knows where to perform the ablation in the heart.
 Rarely the ablation is not performed because your specific arrhythmia may be better treated with medications or may be coming from critical areas of the heart where ablation would be considered “risky.”
 After the procedure begins, it usually lasts about two hours.

 Recovery from surgery is relatively quick.
 Almost all patients can go home the next morning after spending one night in the hospital for observation.
 Dr. Ahuja reviews all post-operative instructions and appointments after the procedure.